ptomulik/packer-templates/README.rst

 The box will be built and placed in project's top level directory, for example as ``packer_freebsd-10.3-amd64_virtualbox.box``.

-The boxes are names as follows:
+The boxes are named as follows:

 .. code::